blacktrackframework/ghidra/Ghidra/Processors/RISCV/data/languages/Readme_isa_extensions.md

 For a broader summary of RISCV extensions, and how the kernel identifies available extensions, see https://research.redhat.com/blog/article/risc-v-extensions-whats-available-and-how-to-find-it.

-In general, ISA extensions not fully ratified are prefixed with `z`, while vendor-specific extensions are prefixed with `x`.
+Most ISA extensions are prefixed with `z`, while vendor-specific extensions are prefixed with `x`.
 The `z` extensions generally have non-conflicting opcode encodings.
 Vendor-specific `x` extensions *may* have overlapping encodings.